-TREETOPS MUSIC’S - Policies (updated 11/15/16)
+TREETOPS MUSIC’S - Policies/Terms and Conditions (updated 6/11/20)

-YOUR CONTACT INFO – We’ll be keeping in touch with you via email mostly – please check it often.
-If a family member is bringing your child to class but your email is given as the contact please be sure to forward any emails to them.
-It's important they know what to expect in an upcoming class or if there's something I need to share.
-If you'd like us to add the other adult's email/phone # to our contact info, please let us know.
+We’ll be keeping in touch with you via email mostly – please check it often. *Because the information you gave during registration is the only way we have of getting in touch with you, please doublecheck the info is correct (sometimes a number or letter are wrong) and be sure to let us know if any of your contact info changes.
+If a family member is bringing your child to class but your email is given as the contact please be sure to forward any emails to them or give us their email address/phone # as well.
+It's important everyone involved knows what to expect in an upcoming class or if there's something that needs attention.

 SICK POLICY - Please stay home if you or your child/ren are sick or may still be contagious.
 Many medical professionals say you're contagious if you're still exhibiting symptoms.
 Just think whether you'd want your child to be exposed to a child (or adult) who was exhibiting your child’s or your own symptoms to help you make the right decision.
 There are a lot of allergies which present as bad colds.
 If you let us know your child has an allergy, while we'll be sorry about that, we'll all breathe a sigh of relief that it's not something contagious. :)